carmine560/trading-assistant/README.md

     ('write_string', 'STRING'),      # Write a string.

     # Control Flow Command
-    # Execute an ACTION if recording a screencast is a BOOL value.
+    # Execute an action if recording a screencast is a bool value.
     ('is_recording', 'BOOL', ACTION)]
 ```